Berkshire sells entire stakes in U.S airlines - Buffett

 Buffett said Berkshire had invested around $7 billion or $8 billion amassing stakes in the four airlines including American Airlines Group Inc. "We did not take out anything like $7 or $8 billion and that was my mistake," Buffett said at the company's annual meeting which was livestreamed.
 "I am the one who made the decision."

-The airlines did not immediately respond to requests for comment on the sales.
+Southwest did not immediately comment on the sale, while the other three airlines did not immediately respond to a request for comment.
 "It is a blow to have essentially your demand dry up....
 It is basically that we shut off air travel in this country," Buffett added.

 - READ MORE ON: